-Most programs offer a trial period so you can try them for free.
+Most programs offer a trial period so that you can try them for free.

-Dr. Lawrence Katz was well ahead of his time when he coined the term “neurobics” in his book Keep Your Brain Alive: 83 Neurobic Exercises to Help Prevent Memory Loss and Increase Mental Fitness.
+Neurobiologist Lawrence C. Katz, PhD was well ahead of his time when he coined the term “neurobics” in his book Keep Your Brain Alive: 83 Neurobic Exercises to Help Prevent Memory Loss and Increase Mental Fitness.

 This book is the granddaddy of brain exercise, written in 1998 when few people were talking about brain fitness.

-To qualify as neurobic, an activity must be new, fun, and challenging and should engage as many sense as possible.
+To qualify as neurobic, an activity must be new, fun, and challenging, and should engage as many senses as possible.

 Try some neurobics.